Introduction

 Create Media

-Add a new Media resource to your Ittybit account.
+Add a new Media resource to your Ittybit project.

-You can upload a file directly or we can ingest a file from either any publicly-accessible URL or a signed-URL for a resource in one of your cloud storage buckets.
+You can ingest a file directly from either any publicly-accessible URL or provide a signed-URL for a resource in one of your cloud storage buckets.

 Currently accepted video formats are MP4, MOV, MKV, HEVC, and WEBM whilst accepted image formats are JPEG, PNG, GIF, HEIC, and WEBP.